 Diverse Voices in Docs (#DVID) is a professional development and mentorship program for emerging documentary filmmakers of color, organized by Kartemquin Films and the Community Film Workshop of Chicago.

 At the core of the fellowship are six engaging three-hour workshops at the Community Film Workshop, with creative advice provided by Kartemquin Films’ world-class staff and associates.
 Each session will provide practical skill-enrichment designed to help incubate your next documentary project, as well as time to network and share experience with your cohort of participants.

 Applicants should be filmmakers who have played a principal role in a completed production (producer, writer, director, editor, etc.) and have experience or work history that demonstrated their commitment to social issue documentary.

 We will facilitate continued engagement throughout the six-month workshop program, and connect you to an expert community, new collaborators, and a wider network of funders and distributors.
-The program will culminate in exposure through a final public exhibition in late 2013.
+The program will culminate in exposure through a final public exhibition.

 Camille S. DeBose

 Jesus Mario Contreras

 Diverse Voices in Docs was supported in 2013 by The Academy for Motion Picture Arts & Sciences, The Joyce Foundation, KatLei Productions, Kartemquin Films and The Community Film Workshop.